 Natasha is an artist who uses traditional methods to create bespoke pieces for interiors and fine artworks.
-Her work is predominantly inspired by traditional Moroccan architectural painting on wood, known as Zouaq painting.
+Her work is inspired by decorative art traditions from around the world, with a particular focus on traditional Moroccan architectural painting on wood.
 She studied this form of Moroccan decorative painting during a year long apprenticeship with a Master in Fez.

 All her pieces are made from natural materials, using hand ground pigments mixed with egg tempera and 24 carat gold leaf.
 Her geometric designs are all hand drawn using a compass and ruler.
 She creates decorative paintings for interiors such as panels, murals and ceiling designs; small decorative objects such as boxes and lamps; and individual framed paintings and drawings.

 Natasha holds a degree in Arabic and French from The University of Cambridge, an MA in Spanish and Moroccan Medieval Art from the Courtauld Institute of Art and an MA from the Prince’s School of Traditional Arts, which was funded by the Queen Elizabeth Scholarship Trust (QEST).
 On completion of her degree in 2014, Natasha was awarded the Barakat Prize for Islamic Art by HRH The Prince of Wales.
 In 2018 Natasha was selected to take part in the Prince and Patron Exhibition at Buckingham Palace to mark the 70th Birthday of HRH The Prince of Wales.